 Healthy Demonstration Corridors

-Nearly every community across the United States is plagued by auto-dominated arterials and commercial corridors that add pollution, ugliness, and danger to the metropolitan landscape.
-With a grant from the Robert Wood Johnson Foundation, ULI will be investigating best practices to reinvent under-performing suburban and urban arterials in health-promoting ways.
+Introduction: Nearly every community across the United States is plagued by auto-dominated arterials and commercial corridors that add pollution, ugliness, and danger to the metropolitan landscape.
+The ULI Healthy Corridors project is a two year project launched in 2014, and undertaken by the Building Healthy Places Initiative and the Rose Center for Public Leadership.
+With support from the Robert Wood Johnson Foundation and the Colorado Health Foundation, ULI is investigating best practices to reinvent under-performing suburban and urban arterials in health-promoting ways.
 This work will help advance efforts to foster places that promote health for the people who live, work, and travel on these streets.

-- Develop and refine a replicable typology for a holistically healthy corridor.
+- Developing and refining approaches for creating a holistically healthy corridor.

-- Identify approaches that work for spurring real change along the corridors.
+- Identifying approaches that work for spurring real change along the corridors.

-- Leverage new understanding among the ULI networks, nurturing and informing a community of practice around effective approaches to creating healthy corridors.
+- Leveraging a new understanding among the ULI networks, nurturing and informing a community of practice around effective approaches to creating healthy corridors.

-- Disseminate lessons learned from demonstration corridors throughout the ULI networks.
+- Disseminating lessons learned from demonstration corridors throughout the ULI networks.